Sardines on Toast with Lemon, Tomato and Onions

 Sardines on toasted sourdough bread and lemon wedges.

+Step 4.
 Layer a couple of tomato slices on each slice of bread, and season with sea salt and freshly ground pepper.
 Top each slice with two sardines.
 They are fragile, so it’s ok if they break apart.
 Drizzle extra virgin olive oil, sprinkle chili flakes, and add lemon juice.
 Garnish with fresh oregano, basil leaves, or chopped parsley.
 Serve immediately.

 Sardines on toast cut on a plate with a fork and a knife and lemon wedges.

-WANT TO EAT LIKE A GREEK?
-Subscribe to my newsletter and follow me on FacebookPinterest, and Instagram for the latest updates.
+Please leave a comment, we love hearing from you!
+Subscribe to our newsletter and follow us on FacebookPinterest, and Instagram for the latest updates.

 The Greek Foodie Logo.